Radiation Glossary D-F

 Environmental Radiation Ambient Monitoring System (ERAMS)

-now known as RadNet, is a nationwide system of air, water, and milk sampling stations that monitor radiation in the environment
+now known as RadNet, is a nationwide system of air and drinking water sampling stations that monitor radiation in the environment

 This page provides information about different RadNet sampling programs.

 the materials that leave the treatment facility or are disposed of onsite after all processing is completed (e.g., ash from incineration, digested liquid or dewatered cake, dried pellets, compost).

 uranium in which the proportion of the isotope uranium-235 has been increased(See also depleted uranium.)